konflux-ci/architecture/ADR/user-specified-tokens-build.md

 * The build-service and the integration service needs to be able to read the contents of all secrets in the namespace.
 * The UI would need to update the list of parameter names expected in the dropdown whenever a new partner is onboarded.
 * The Build team would need to provide a hardcoded list of parameter names to the UI team that we expect users to be able to configure.
 This has to be done everytime a new partner is onboarded.
+* If a user wants to configure a secret on multiple workspaces (i.e. for integration tests), they will need to set the secret multiple times, even if the content is the same.

 ## Out-of-scope